-She’s been known as “the disgraced royal” after high-profile scandals the likes of toe-sucking and bribe-taking.
+She’s been known as “the disgraced royal” after high-profile scandals that include toe-sucking and bribe-taking.
 So, whether Sarah “Fergie” Ferguson would be included in one of the biggest weddings of 2018 was seriously in question.
-However, it turns out the Duchess of York, 58, will indeed receive an invitation to the May wedding of Prince Harry and Meghan Markle, Us Weekly reports.
+However, Us Weekly reports that the Duchess of York, 58, will receive an invitation to the May wedding of her nephew Prince Harry and Meghan Markle after all.

 Here we’ll look at the rocky history of Ferguson’s relationship with the royal family, how it often involved dollar signs, and why Prince Harry wanted her at his wedding all along.

 Ferguson and Prince Andrew divorced in 1996